md-gravity/Icebreaker/.github/pull_request_template.md

 -->

 # Checklist
-- [ ] I have performed a self-review of my code
+- [ ] I have performed a self-review(clean, lint, typecheck, build) of my code & follow full user flow
-- [ ] If it is a core feature, I have added thorough tests.
+- [ ] If it is a core feature, I have added thorough tests
-- [ ] Bug fix (non-breaking change which fixes an issue)
+- [ ] Bug fix
-- [ ] New feature (non-breaking change which adds functionality)
+- [ ] New feature
-- [ ] Breaking change (fix or feature that would cause existing functionality to not work as expected)
+- [ ] Code Improvement & Refactoring